umbraco/UmbracoDocs/umbraco-cms/reference/security/README.md

 ---
-description: "This section includes information on Umbraco security, its various security options and configuring how authentication & authorization works in Umbraco"
+description: "This section includes information on Umbraco security, its various security options, and configuring how authentication and authorization works in Umbraco"
 ---

 # Security